 “Urgent action on a global scale is needed to alleviate the world’s oceans from the many pressures they face, and to protect them from future dangers that may tip them beyond the limits of their carrying capacity. ”

 Secretary-General Ban Ki-moon

-The United Nations will celebrate World Oceans Day 2014 and recognize the winners of the Annual World Oceans Day Oceanic Photo Competition at an event on 9 June 2014 at United Nations Headquarters.
+The United Nations will celebrate World Oceans Day 2016 and recognize the winners of the Annual World Oceans Day Oceanic Photo Competition at an event on 8 June 2016 at the United Nations Headquarters.

 Why do we celebrate World Oceans Day?

-- To remind everyone of the major part the Ocean has in everyday life.
+- To remind everyone of the major role the oceans have in everyday life.
 They are the lungs of our planet, providing most of the oxygen we breathe.

-- To inform the public on the impact of the human actions on the Ocean.
+- To inform the public of the impact of human actions on the ocean.

-- To develop a worldwide movement of citizen, towards the Ocean.
+- To develop a worldwide movement of citizens for the ocean.

-- To mobilize and unite the world’s pop ulation on a project for the sustainable management of the World Ocean.
+- To mobilize and unite the world’s population on a project for the sustainable management of the world's oceans.
 They are a major source of food and medicines and a critical part of the biosphere.

 - To celebrate together the beauty, the wealth and the promise of the ocean.